openenclave/openenclave/docs/GettingStartedDocs/Linux_vscode.md

 ![Enclave Breakpoint](images/VSCodeLinuxEnclaveBreakpoint.png)

 To step through open enclave code you may need to change the source file mapping to point to the OE SDK source.
-Add the following to the project launch json under configurations:
+Add the following to the project launch json under configurations and update with the correct path to the openenclave source:

 ```json
 "sourceFileMap": {